erkaii/erkaii/README.md

 I'm a master's student in Computer Science at UIUC.

 - 🌱 I’m currently learning software analysis.
-- 💬 Ask me about my exchange life in the US!
+- 💬 I'm interested in learning natural languages.
-- 📫 How to reach me: si1krow@outlook.com
+- 📫 How to reach me: si1krow at outlook dot com
 - ⚡ Fun fact: My first programming language was Pascal!
 I learnt the name Pascal before knowing the famous French mathematician!
 - 📄 See my [LinkedIn](https://www.linkedin.com/in/erkai-yu-620358250/) profile if you are interested.